-The intense training and mentoring in research and population health within the program is key in this process and will help me reach my goals, which are mirrored in those of the program's.
+The intense training and mentoring in research and population health within the program is key in this process and will help me reach my goals, which are mirrored in those of the program.

-What is your focus as a scholar within the Mayo Clinic Kern Center for the Science of Health Care Delivery?
+What was your initial focus as a scholar within the Mayo Clinic Kern Center for the Science of Health Care Delivery?

-My main focus is health disparities, particularly those affecting patients with limited English proficiency that span multiple medical conditions.
+My main focus is health disparities, particularly those affecting patients with limited English proficiency who have multiple medical conditions.
 It is important to develop new practice-based interventions to reduce these disparities, while ensuring that current efforts to improve care within the patient-centered medical home, such as care management programs, contribute to reducing these disparities.

-I am also interested in community-based participatory research with immigrant and refugee populations in Rochester, Minnesota.
+I am also interested in community-based participatory research and specifically work with immigrant and refugee populations in Rochester, Minnesota.

 How will your research improve patient care or impact public health?

-I hope that my research will lead to the development of interventions to reduce these health disparities, both within the practice as well as the community.
-The distinction between "practice" and "community" fades in the context of promoting and protecting community health, and within this interface, I hope to contribute toward improved patient care, particularly among those where this is lagging behind.
+The distinction between "practice" and "community" fades in the context of promoting and protecting community health.
+Within this interface, I hope to contribute toward improved patient care, particularly among those where this is lagging.

 Why did you choose Mayo Clinic to pursue your career?

 In Mayo Clinic, one finds successful and integrated efforts in patient care, research and medical education.
-Here, one has the opportunity to not only learn but also do things pertaining to these three areas, in the best way man knows how.
+Here, one has the opportunity to not only learn but also do things pertaining to these three areas, in the best way people know how.